isc-projects/bind9/doc/notes/notes-current.rst

 -  ``named`` could crash with an assertion failure if the name of a database node was looked up while the database was being modified.
    [GL #1857]

+-  Fix a bug in dnssec-policy keymgr where the check if a key has a successor would return a false positive if any other key in the keyring has a successor.
+[GL #1845]